joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 If you are saving a file in one of those locations that can be re-created by your application, you should flag the file so the operating system knows not to back it up.
-To indicate that a file should not be backed up, set the File object’s `preventBackup` property to `true`.
+To indicate that a file should not be backed up, set the File object's `preventBackup` property to `true`.

-Note that on iOS, for a file in any of the application library folders, even if the file’s `preventBackup` property is set to `true` the file is flagged as a persistent file that the operating system shouldn’t delete.
+Note that on iOS, for a file in any of the application library folders, even if the file's `preventBackup` property is set to `true` the file is flagged as a persistent file that the operating system shouldn't delete.

 </div>